 Usually a domestic violence case begins after a call is placed to the police.
 The 911 caller can be the victim, another household or family member, or even a concerned neighbor who called the cops.

 Following an arrest for domestic violence, the victim will often request an injunction, otherwise known as a protective order.
+A person may also request a protective order at any time following an alleged act of stalking, abuse, or other form of domestic violence—even if there is no arrest.

 If an alleged victim is asking the court to issue a protective order against you, first the judge must find “reasonable cause” to believe that the petitioner is in imminent danger of being harmed by you.